 Stigma is a real and debilitating problem affecting new mothers.
-I had Postpartum Anxiety & Depression more than 8 years ago and then had a second child without experiencing any depressive symptoms.
+I had Postpartum Anxiety & Depression with my first baby more than 8 years ago and then had a second child without experiencing any depressive symptoms.
 Since then, I’ve created a charitable organization that supports other new parents through education and support.
 BUT the stigma is always there in the back of my mind.
 Every time that I share my story, or discuss the challenges I know that PPD is linked with my name and if I wonder will this affect my career prospects?
 What will people think of me?

 It’s true that, thanks to the media and others who are ignorant about perinatal mood and anxiety disorders (PMADs), people believe mothers with PPD think of harming their babies or will harm their babies or children.
 I’m baffled that we continue to talk about PPD ONLY after a tragedy occurs, and I know this only helps to reinforce the idea that moms with PPD hurt their kids.

 Because of a recent tragedy, I’ve had many moms contact me with severe anxiety, worried that they could “harm their child” because they have PPD.
 They’ve seen media articles saying that this behavior is normal, or common with PPD.
 I’m seeing firsthand how when we speak about this only after a tragedy we increase the stigma and create fear.

 I think it’s important to provide credible, evidence based, supportive information about PMADs and clearly establish the difference between depression and psychosis.
 I understand the need to ”normalize” parenting challenges and postpartum depression – I get it, I’ve been there.
 Even so, I think this a very important topic and we NEED professionals who research or work directly with parents or who suffer from PPD to join the conversation.
 The fact is: postpartum psychosis is rare and serious condition and should be treated as such, while PPD is more common and need not be feared.